 Returning to Montreal

 Returning to Montreal felt surreal.
 I was deeply grateful to be invited to my cousins’ home for dinner on Friday night, a comforting ritual that grounded me after such an intense week.
 I attended Shabbat services at my usual synagogue with Rabbi Poupko the following morning.
 The familiarity of the service was a balm to my soul, although it included an additional prayer for hostages and a moving rendition of Hatikvah, Israel’s national anthem.
-The words of Hatikvah, meaning “The Hope,” resonated with our ancient yearning for freedom and sovereignty in our homeland, reinforcing our shared history and enduring spirit.
+The words of Hatikvah, meaning “The Hope,” resonated with our ancient yearning for freedom and sovereignty in our homeland.

 That night, we began a new tradition—gathering weekly for an additional prayer service to recite Psalms/Tehillim.
 This cherished Jewish tradition provides comfort and strength during difficult times, and our community has embraced it wholeheartedly.
-We listen to comforting words from our rabbis and recite our designated psalms together, finding solace in our collective faith.
+We listen to comforting words from our rabbis and recite our designated psalms together.

 “On that dark Shabbat of Simchat Torah, when our son went to war, I was overwhelmed with fear and sorrow.
 With no other way to cope, I cried and recited Tehillim from beginning to end until my tears dried.
 The Psalms echoed my anguish, giving voice to my fears.
 Just as Jews have prayed in times of distress throughout history, these prayers continue to speak to us today, guiding us towards redemption.”¹

-Our rabbis and community leaders remind us that we play a vital role in God’s divine mission, whether in the armed forces, supporting from home, or engaging in deep prayer.
-They encourage us to strengthen our commitment to mitzvot, righteous actions, and heartfelt prayer.
+Our rabbis and community leaders remind us of the importance of participating in meaningful actions through military service, support from home, or dedicated prayer.
+They encourage us to deepen our commitment to mitzvot, righteous actions, and sincere prayer.

-The Rabbis in Israel recently called for a three-day communal fast, drawing inspiration from Queen Esther’s brave story during Purim.
-This fast recalls the time when Haman plotted to wipe out the Jewish community in Shushan, now Iran.
-Before her crucial meeting with King Ahashverosh, Esther asked her people to join her in fasting for three days to seek divine guidance and support.
-This collective act of faith demonstrates how powerful our communal unity and perseverance can be during tough times.
+Recently, rabbis in Israel called for a three-day communal fast inspired by the story of Queen Esther during Purim.
+This fast recalls a pivotal moment when Haman threatened the Jewish community in Shushan, now part of Iran.
+Before her crucial meeting with King Ahashverosh, Esther asked her people to join her in fasting for three days to seek guidance and support.
+This collective act highlights the strength found in community unity during challenging times.

-On Sunday, October 15, we celebrated Rosh Chodesh, marking the start of a new month.
-A few years ago, the women of Montreal began a unique tradition: an all-female Rosh Chodesh service.
-Whenever I’m in Montreal, I make it a point to attend this gathering.
-The service was particularly significant as we celebrated the Bat Mitzvah of a young girl turning 12—a milestone in every Jewish girl’s life.
-Witnessing her flawlessly recite the Torah portion was both inspiring and emotional.
-We collaborated with her classmates, friends, and family to honour this significant moment, making it a memorable day.
+On Sunday, October 15, we observed Rosh Chodesh, marking the start of a new month.
+A few years ago, women in Montreal began a unique tradition of holding an all-female Rosh Chodesh service.
+Whenever I’m in Montreal, I prioritize attending this gathering.
+This particular service was especially meaningful as we celebrated the Bat Mitzvah of a young girl turning 12—a significant milestone in Jewish life.
+Witnessing her recite the Torah portion with confidence was both inspiring and emotional.
+The celebration involved collaboration among her classmates, friends, and family, making it a memorable occasion.

 Throughout history, the Jewish community has shown remarkable resilience and solidarity in adversity.
 In Montreal, the Federation CJA leads efforts to support those in need with an annual fundraising campaign that unites the community.
 This year, our focus shifted to raising urgent funds for the ongoing war effort, bringing us together in unprecedented ways.